greenelab/knowledge-graph-review/manuscript.md

 The authors hand curated two datasets for evaluation and achieved a high precision score of 0.904 and a low recall score of 0.131 [@1avvFjJ9].
 This low recall score was based on constructed patterns being too specific to detect infrequent drug pairs.
 Besides constituency trees, some approaches used dependency trees to construct patterns [@jg0TGCov; @i7KpvzCo].
-Depending upon the nature of the algorithm and text, dependency trees could be more appropriate than constituency trees and vise versa.
+Depending upon the nature of the algorithm and text, dependency trees could be more appropriate than constituency trees and vice versa.
 The performance difference between the two trees remains as an open question for future exploration.

-Rules based methods provide a basis for many relationship extraction systems.
+Rule-based methods provide a basis for many relationship extraction systems.
 Approaches in this category range from simplifying sentences for easy extraction to identifying sentences based on matched key phrases or grammatical patterns.
 Both require a significant amount of manual effort and expert knowledge to perform well.
 A future direction is to develop ways to automatically construct these hand-crafted patterns, which would accelerate the process of creating these rule-based systems.